 The Rescue retains the right to reclaim the dog if the contract is not adhered to.

 Lastly, a donation will be required for all adoptions.
 As an all-volunteer, foster based non-profit 501(c)3 organization we rely on donations, 100% of donations goes towards rescuing and rehoming goldens.
-Adoption donations are determined by several factors to include the need of the dog and the expense of the rescue.
+Adoption donations are determined by several factors to include the individual needs of each dog, medical expenses, transport and the total expense of the rescue.
 The average expense for GRSF to rescue and rehome a golden is $2,108.85*.

-Cost for Global Goldens and Goldens rescued as part of our Breeder Rescue Mission are higher due to the cost of transport.
+Cost for China Rescue Mission, Global Goldens and Goldens rescued as part of our Breeder Rescue Mission are higher due to the cost of transport.

 How about sharing your love and home with a Golden in need?
 Fostering a Golden from a few days to a few weeks (sometimes longer…you can specify your time commitment) and helping them through a transitional phase is an incredibly rewarding feeling because you’re the first step towards their new life.
 Watching a wonderful Golden go from frightened and confused to feeling safe and cared for is so gratifying.
 Then watching them go to a forever home with people who will love and keep them safe is life changing.
 Many times our fosters are truly life savers.
 Dogs surrendered to Miami Dade Animal Shelter only have 24 hours to live.
 So we must run to the shelter and get the dog out.
 Often the issue is...where can the dog go?
 If we have fosters available....we know we can save them.
 Fostering is probably the most important job in the Rescue.
 Ready to help?

 Complete the application, indicating your desire to FOSTER

 "HIGH FIVE" for Rescue